Skip to main content

 • Both English and French labeling may be required for consumer products in Quebec

-Aircargo.nl works with dedicated agents in Toronto and Montreal and handles the complete documentation process — including CETA certification — for optimal throughput.
+Aircargo.nl works with dedicated agents in Toronto and Montreal and manages the entire documentation chain—including CETA certification—for optimal transit.

 Importing from Germany

-Import from Germany by air freight is relatively rare — most goods go by road or rail.
-When air freight is preferred, it typically concerns urgent machine parts, medical equipment, or time-critical industrial components.
-As an EU country, customs clearance is not required and shipments move quickly.
+Air freight imports from Germany are relatively rare — most goods travel by road or rail.
+When air freight is preferred, it typically involves urgent machine parts, medical equipment, or time-sensitive industrial components.
+As an EU country, customs clearance is not required and shipments clear quickly.

-Aircargo.nl also handles reverse logistics from Germany: returns, repairs, or returned goods that need to be quickly sent back to origin or another destination.
+Aircargo.nl also handles reverse logistics from Germany: returns, repairs, or returned goods that need to be quickly sent back to origin or to another destination.

 Canada as a Crosstrade Destination

-Points of attention for flower transport
+Key considerations for flower transport

 Cold chain

-Flowers must be kept between 2–8°C throughout the entire transport.
-Any temperature interruption accelerates the aging process and reduces shelf life for the end customer.
-Aircargo.nl works exclusively with certified cool-chain handlers at Schiphol.
+Flowers must be kept at 2–8°C throughout transport.
+Any break in temperature accelerates aging and reduces shelf life for the end buyer.
+Aircargo.nl only works with certified cold-chain handlers at Schiphol.

 Phytosanitary requirements

-A phytosanitary certificate is mandatory for importing plants and cut flowers from countries outside the EU.
-This certificate is issued by the plant health authority of the exporting country and confirms that the shipment is free from pests.
-Aircargo.nl routinely checks and processes all phytosanitary documents.
+Imports of plants and cut flowers from outside the EU require a phytosanitary certificate.
+This certificate is issued by the plant health authority of the exporting country and confirms the shipment is free of pests.
+Aircargo.nl routinely verifies and processes all phytosanitary documents.

 CITES

 Certain orchids and exotic plants fall under CITES protection and require a CITES permit.
-Always contact us if you are unsure about the CITES status of your products.
+Always contact us if you’re unsure about the CITES status of your products.

-Quote for Flowers & plants: Canada → Germany?
+Quote for Flowers & Plants: Canada → Germany?

 Customs on this crosstrade route

 Export from Canada (trade zone: buiten-eu, complexity: gemiddeld) and import into Germany (trade zone: eu, complexity: laag).
-Aircargo.nl coordinates the full customs clearance in both countries via local agents — you have one point of contact in Aalsmeer.
+Aircargo.nl coordinates the full customs handling in both countries via local agents — you have one point of contact in Aalsmeer.

-How it works Flowers & plants from Canada to Germany
+How it works Flowers & Plants from Canada to Germany

 1